termux/x11-packages/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 A clear and concise description of what the problem is.
 You may attach a screenshot.

+* Bugs about outdated packages are NOT ACCEPTED.
 -->

 **Steps to reproduce**